CyrilG93/PremiereSubCreator/README.md

 - the extension itself
 - the macOS installer
 - the Windows installer
-- bundled Whisper models when the release includes them
+- one bundled Whisper model
 - this README

 ### 2. Close Premiere Pro